-- What Is Silverside Beef and What Is Silverside Called in the USA?
+What Is Silverside Called in the USA?
+A Guide to Silverside Beef

 What Is Silverside Beef and What Is Silverside Called in the USA?

-In the USA, people usually call silverside round or bottom round.
-This cut comes from the cow’s hind leg, just like in other countries.
-While places like the UK and Australia use the term “silverside,” Americans typically use the word “round” for this lean, versatile beef cut.
+In the USA, what is silverside called in the USA?
+People typically refer to it as “round” or “bottom round.”
+This lean cut comes from the cow’s hind leg, just like in other countries, but Americans prefer the term “round” over “silverside.”
+While the UK and Australia use “silverside,” the USA commonly uses “round” for this versatile beef cut.

-Silverside (or round) is low in fat and has a slightly tough texture, which makes it perfect for slow-cooking methods like pot roasts, corned beef, and braised dishes.
+What is silverside called in the USA?
+It’s a cut that’s low in fat and has a slightly tough texture.
+This makes it perfect for slow-cooking methods like pot roasts, corned beef, and braised dishes.
+Whether called “silverside” or “round,” this beef cut is beloved for its flavor and adaptability in the kitchen.

 The History of Silverside Beef: How It Got Its Name and Uses